LIVING THE KINGDOM… During The Feast! (and General Feast Guidelines)

 • Fires are allowed to be made at your own camp sites as long as they are in the designated fire rings and being watched at all times.
 There will also be a general group campfire in the fire ring which will be kept going the whole time.

-• Alcoholic Beverages of any kind are not permitted in Tabernacle of Meeting.
+• Alcoholic Beverages of any kind are not permitted on Campus.

 We want all of you to REJOICE!
 Build your Sukkah or prepare your temporary dwelling, enjoy yourself, engage in meaningful discussion, relax, have fun and have a deeply spiritual experience at the Feast of Tabernacles!!!!